vanschependom/KULAK_IW-shed-of-graphs/README.md

 Run the bash script `generate_graphs.sh`, providing both the desired order of the graphs to be generated, as well as the JSON file that contains the filters to be applied:

 > `./generate_graphs.sh <plantri_order> <filter_json>`

+#### Viewing history

+After running the bash script with an accepted filter, a file with the name history.txt will be created.
+The history of the 20 last user generated graphs will be stored there.
+Each new entry will be in the following format:

+> `<timestamp>\t<inputNumber>\t<outputNumber>\t<filter>\t<passedGraphList>`

+Where the timestamp is the time at which the graphs were generated.
+The inputNumber and outputNumber are the amount of generated and filtered graphs respectively.
+The filter is the filter that has been applied and the passedGraphList is a list of graphs that have passed through the given filter, displayed in the graph6 format.

 ## Contents